muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 be any other value.
 A **Pair** value is also characterized by a **Tuple** value having exactly 2 "positional" attributes.

-## Array

-An **Array** value is a general purpose arbitrarily-long ordered sequence of any other, *member* values, which explicitly does not represent any kind of thing in particular, and is simply the sum of its members.
-An **Array** in the general case may have multiple members that are the same value, and any duplicates may or may not exist at consecutive ordinal positions.
-An **Array** value is dense; iff it has any members, then its first-ordered member is at ordinal position **0**, and its last-ordinal-positioned member is at the ordinal position that is one less than the count of its members.

 ## Lot

-A **Lot** value is characterized by an **Array** value such that every *member* value of the latter is any **Pair** value; it is the same as an **Array** in every way aside from this member type restriction.
+A **Lot** value is a general purpose arbitrarily-large ordered sequence of *multiplied members*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its multiplied members.
+A **Lot** in the general case may have multiple multiplied mmembers that are the same, and any duplicates may or may not exist at consecutive ordinal positions.
+A **Lot** value is dense; iff it has any multiplied members, then its first-ordered multiplied member is at ordinal position `0`, and its last-ordinal-positioned multiplied mmember is at the ordinal position that is one less than the count of its multiplied mmembers.

+A multiplied member is conceptually a *member*/*multiplicity* pair such that a *member* is any other value at all and a *multiplicity* is a real number indicating how many consecutive instances of the *member* are in the sequence.

+Conceptually a **Lot** value is an ordered sequence of *members* that has been run-length encoded but that it can also represent fractional instances.

 The **Lot** possrep is an idiomatic generalization of a discrete homogeneous collection, such that any given MUON syntax can choose to just